SciFunk/bio1435/README.md

 These are a few little scripts I wrote to get students started when I was TAing for bioinformatics.

-The code from the Jupyter Notebook is uploaded on the class cluster account in directory 'msprime_scripts'

 run the commands below before running an msprime script: